官方文档

 Determines the available set of cipher suites.
 For a list of available ciphers, which depends on the version of Go, see https://golang.org/pkg/crypto/tls/#pkg-constants.

-You can use the query SHOW DIAGNOSTICS to see the version of Go used to build Kapacitor.
+to see the version of Go used to build Kapacitor.

 If not specified, uses the default settings from Go’s crypto/tls package.